 The potential health benefits of kale include: reducing the risk of certain cancers, lowering the risk of coronary artery disease, and lowering levels of bad cholesterol.

 Kiwis are a nutrient dense food, meaning they are high in nutrients and low in calories.
 The kiwifruit is higher in vitamin C per ounce than most other fruits.

-The potential health benefits of eating kiwis include: maintaining healthy skin tone and texture, reducing blood pressure and preventing heart disease and stroke.
+The potential health benefits of eating kiwis include: maintaining healthy skin tone and texture, reducing blood pressure, and preventing heart disease and stroke.

-Dairy products like milk are the best dietary sources of calcium.
-Calcium has many functions in the body but its primary job is the development and maintenance of healthy bones and teeth.
+Dairy products, like milk, are a great dietary source of calcium.
+Calcium has many functions in the body, but its primary job is the development and maintenance of healthy bones and teeth.

-The potential health benefits of milk include: maintaining bone, blood pressure and heart health and providing an increase in vitamin D. Deficiency in vitamin D has been associated with depression, chronic fatigue and PMS.
+The potential health benefits of milk include: maintaining bone, blood pressure, and heart health, and providing an increase in vitamin D. Deficiency in vitamin D has been associated with depression, chronic fatigue, and PMS.